OpenNeptune3D/OpenNept4une/README.md

 Configured default for N4Pro 1.2A (see Printer Configs folder for one to match your model).\
 \
-OrcaSlicer Configs: (For N4P configure Orca defaults for your model printer before import) - (Remove reference to the Pro if trying to import for a standard Neptune 4 or MAX profile)
+OrcaSlicer Configs: (For N4P configure Orca defaults for your model printer before import) - (Remove reference to the Pro if trying to import for a standard Neptune 4 or PLUS / MAX profile)

 ## Fluidd / Klipper Calibration: -